Rugby High School for Girls: Houses

+The school introduced a house system during the academic year 2001–2002.
 The original houses, in use at least up to 1979, were named after Katharine Stewart-Murray, Duchess of Atholl, Charlotte Brontë/Emily Brontë/Anne Brontë, Edith Cavell, Marie Curie, Florence Nightingale and Queen Margaret.
-These were all named after strong women.
 Each form had some members of each house.
 There were inter-house sports competitions and a music competition.
-House points were awarded for consistently good work in a particular subject – three A's in a row as well as mentions on a termly sheet.
-These could be negative (unsatisfactory) as well as several grades of positive.
-The points were totalled and a shield awarded.
+House points were awarded for consistently good work in a particular subject.